iiit-notebook/iiit-notebook.github.io/_notes/linear-algebra/linear-algebra-5.md

 **Theorem**:
 The set of non-zero vectors $\{\bar\alpha_1\, \bar\alpha_2\ … \bar\alpha_k\}$ is linearly dependent,
-if and only if there exists an $\bar\alpha_r, 2 \geq r \geq k$, such that it is the linear combination of preceeding vectors.
+if and only if there exists an $\bar\alpha_r, 2 \leq r \leq k$, such that it is the linear combination of preceeding vectors.

 **Proof**:
 *Note: this proof is taken primarily from the book "Finite-Dimensional Vector Space by P.R.
 Halmos"